aishwaryD/jmeter-keyword-driven-framework/readme.md

+Update: This is an old codebase with legacy readme/write-up.
+Please adjust your versions, tech stack, and methods.

 JMeter Keyword Driven Framework

 Keyword driven framework designs/implementations may vary from project to project.
 But the basics always remains the same – identify &define keywords and associate them to actions or procedures.